thmsbfft/oryoki/README.md

 ## Status

+Almost Beta.
 The project is actively being developped by [@thmsbfft](https://twitter.com/thmsbfft).
 Refer to the [ROADMAP](ROADMAP.md) for more information.

 #### License [MIT](LICENSE.md)